How to translate your React app with react-i18next

 </I18nextProvider>

-In order to use translations you have to call useTranslation()
+To use translations, you have to call useTranslation()

 which returns the translation function t()

-You can also pass a context (a.k.a. namespace) name to useTranslation()
+Additionally, you can pass a namespace to useTranslation()

 import {useTranslation} from "react-i18next";